 Including in the PPDU one or more Trigger frames that include one or more User Info fields with one of the following AID12 subfield settings:

 The AID12 subfield is equal to the 12 LSBs of the AID of the STA if the User Info field is addressed to a STA that is associated with the AP.

-[15082]
+The AID12 subfield is equal to the 12 LSBs of the AID of the STA if the User Info field is addressed to a STA that is associated with a nontransmitted BSSID in a multiple BSSID set when dot11MultiBSSIDActivated is equal to true, the TA of the soliciting Trigger frame is set to the transmitted BSSID and the STA has set the Rx Control Frame To MultiBSS subfield in the HE Capabilities element it transmits to 1.[15082]

 The AID12 subfield is 0 if the User Info field is addressed to STAs that are associated with the AP and that follow the UL OFDMA-based random access procedure described in 27.5.5 (UL OFDMA-based random access (UORA)).